HectorRDB/dbgwas/README.md

+# NEWS

+DBGWAS v0.5.2 is now released.
+The main fix is that the precompiled binary is now built with [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
+See [Downloading the precompiled binaries](#downloading-the-precompiled-binaries) for details.
+The complete changelog for this new version can be found [here](https://gitlab.com/leoisl/dbgwas/blob/master/Changelog).

 # Before starting
 If you have any problems, please try to find your answer in this page or in the [issues page](https://gitlab.com/leoisl/dbgwas/issues?scope=all&utf8=%E2%9C%93&state=all).